putoze/QR-CORDIC/RTL/TEST/README.md

 1.input value will enter while valid is high

-2.input value will pass one column of data in a clk

-and the first data is column 8
+2.input value will pass one column of data in a clk- and the first data is column 8